Background

 Researching a pack shell was overwhelming.
 There’s loads more options than you’d imagine and as always with any supplier, reviews are never 100% perfect.
 Some are overblown.
 I ended up choosing Ben of Kent (BoK) as I’d seen a couple of the packs, the list of included items were brilliant (so no need to source as much as other suppliers) and he’s UK based which didn’t have me worrying about a ridiculously oversized import fee.
 All a perfect combination and I couldn’t have been happier.
 He’s an in-demand guy and ships home made resin shells with some advance work before they’re even packed away.
 There’s holes to drill and bits to piece together, but the main shell comes with the big holes cut out AND it was primed before shipping!

-As a bonus, included in the metal parts was a V-Hook to fit the Spengler wand to easily attach the pre-boguth item to a custom built pack (available as a solo purchase).
+As a bonus, included in the metal parts was a V-Hook to fit the Spengler wand to easily attach the pre-bought item to a custom built pack (available as a solo purchase).
 Which is still one of my favourite pieces!
 Ben was also good for a chat while things were moving and gave some good tips on what extra tools needed to be in my workshop – and t make life better, there’s a Facebook group with experienced builders to share their tips!

 For someone who was hesitant to change a plug and once hired someone to put up a shelf, figuring out how to wire things up was a bit of a learning curve.
 Sanding, painting, assembly.
 That was seemingly the easy part with the right tools and bolts (thankfully Ben is overly generous with the supplies and any questions you might have!).
 Though the big problem was electronics.